How to Use Sewing Patterns

 Trace the pieces from the sheet onto pattern paper: Check the list on the top left corner of the sheet to find out what line type has been used for your size.
 Place the pattern paper on top of each piece one at a time and make sure that the whole piece fits on the paper.
 Trace the pattern and any markings onto the paper, using a marker pen for example, with a ruler and curve ruler to help if necessary.If the pattern includes multiple variations, the different variations of the garment are indicated on the pattern with numbered lines, so follow the lines for your chosen option carefully.
 Larger sized pattern pieces may be divided into two parts, with the dividing line indicated with a letter.
 Find both halves of any divided pieces, and first trace one of the halves onto the pattern paper.
 Then move the pattern paper to the other half, positioning the lines in accordance with the letters (letter A against letter A and so on), and then finish drawing the piece.

-Copy not only the outline of the pattern for the size you have selected, but also any markings, such as notches, darts, pocket locations, thread direction arrows, body lines and all text on the pattern.
+Copy not only the outline of the pattern for the size you have selected, but also any markings, such as notches, darts, pocket locations, grainline arrows, body lines and all text on the pattern.
 Make sure to also write the name and size of the product and pattern parts on the pattern.
 Pattern markings are explained on the table on the top left corner of the sheet.